Abhishekkumar21/AbhishekKumar21/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working as Software Engineer at [LTIMindtree](https://www.ltimindtree.com/).
+- 🔭 I’m currently working as Software Engineer.
 - 📝 I’m currently learning **Javascript**,**React**.
 - 👯 I’m looking to collaborate on **GitHub**.
 - 📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/i-am-abhishek-kumar/) and [Twitter](https://twitter.com/abhishekktweet).